 Eye See You At The Zoo

-SJEA is very fond of Bridgeton’s very own Cohanzick Zoo and is a great supporter of their “Boo at the Zoo” event, having been a name sponsor for the last eight years.
+SJEA is very fond of Bridgeton’s very own Cohanzick Zoo and is a great supporter of their “Boo at the Zoo” event, having been a name sponsor from 2006 until 2016.
 When we first started this relationship, SJEA created the “Eye See You at the Zoo” program, an ongoing learning celebration on our website for children to learn more about the amazing world of eyesight—theirs and animals, too!

 Check back often to find out what’s new at “Eye See You at the Zoo!”

 The eyes of insects are very different from ours.
 Most insects—like the bee, butterfly, and beetle—have compound eyes, which means their eyes are divided into many sections each with its own little lens.
 Some insects, like ants, have as few as six lenses.
 The dragonfly has the most complex compound eye with as many as 30,000 lenses in each eye!
 A compound eye isn’t good at seeing detail or making out shapes.
 A honeybee only sees about 1/60 of what humans do.
 We would have to have compound eyes as large as our heads just to see as much as we normally do.
 A compound eye is extremely good at spotting motion though.
 Some insects have very large compound eyes that allow them to see almost all the way around them.
 That’s one reason why it’s practically impossible to sneak up on a housefly!

 Does any creature have eyes in the back of its head?